pijuanyu2022/ME433-Mechatronics/HW2/sigA/README.md

-This is the data of signal A
+This is the result of signal A